 I completed medical school at Howard University College of Medicine, residency in Internal Medicine at Duke University Medical Center, Gastroenterology fellowship at Washington University in St. Louis, and a Master’s of Public Health at Harvard T. H. Chan School of Public Health.
 Currently, I serve as an assistant professor of medicine, director of Community Engagement and Equity in Digestive Health, medical director of Endoscopy and Gastroenterology Services at University Hospital East and deputy director at the Center for Cancer Health Equity at the OSUCCC – James.

-At The James, I enjoy the team-based approach to care.
+At OSU Wexner Medical Center and the James Cancer Hospital, I enjoy the team-based approach to care.
 I work with doctors, nurses, researchers, and administrators to provide the best possible care to our diverse patient population.
 It’s a community that incorporates teaching, innovation in research and clinical care.

 Specialties and conditions I treat